The Handsome Brute

-The Handsome Brute is a 1925 American drama film directed by Robert Eddy and written by Lillian Taft Maize.
+The Handsome Brute is a lost 1925 American silent drama film directed by Robert Eddy and written by Lillian Taft Maize.
 The film stars William Fairbanks, Virginia Lee Corbin, Lee Shumway, Robert Bolder, J.J.
-Bryson and Daniel Belmont.
+Bryson, and Daniel Belmont.
 The film was released on December 1, 1925, by Columbia Pictures.

+Plot

+As described in a film magazine review, patrolman Larry O'Day loses his job on the police force due to a misadventure in which jeweler Thomas Egan's daughter Nelly is concerned.
+International famous detective John Granger is aiding the police in pursuit of the notorious Brady gang.
+Larry takes a hand in the game, and after a fight he captures Granger and two confederates while they were looting the Egan store.
+It transpires that the real Granger is dead, and a crook has been impersonating him.
+Larry is reinstated with the police force, promoted, and then marries Nelly.